gitopedia/gitopedia/Compendium/_incoming/quantum-entanglement.md

 - **Natural Occurrence**: Quantum entanglement is thought to occur naturally in various systems, such as atoms, molecules, and materials.

+## Quantum Entanglement in Nature

+Entanglement occurs naturally in processes like photosynthesis and bird navigation.
+It has also been observed in cosmic rays and minerals, suggesting a broader role in natural phenomena.

+## Challenges and Controversies

+Quantum entanglement faces significant challenges such as decoherence, where entangled states lose coherence due to environmental interactions.
+Philosophical debates about reality persist, with discussions continuing about its implications for locality and realism.
+While experiments have largely ruled out the possibility of hidden variables explaining entanglement, questions remain about its nature.

 ## Quantum Entanglement Research at NASA

 NASA is actively engaged in quantum mechanics research, particularly focusing on quantum entanglement.
 These efforts aim to advance quantum communication and computing, with projects including: